 In the desert, you may be able to find a few plants that can provide you with small amounts of water, and when we talk about the best foods to find in the desert, we touch on those below.

-When searching for food, it is important to note that you should be careful before beginning your quest because there are poisonous plants and venomous reptiles and insects.
 Here are some tips you should consider if you have to eat.
-Your habitat determines the sources of food you can exploit.
+Your habitat determines the sources of food you can use.

 To ensure that you get the appropriate proportions of fat, protein, carbohydrates, minerals, and vitamins, try to vary your diet.